KaungMinKhant/ezyloan/README.md

 4. **Exchange Rates**
    - **Custom API Implementation**: Built an exchange rate API that calculates the value of tokens using USD as a bridge, supporting flexible repayments in multiple tokens by leveraging **chainlink data feed**.

+5. **Custom AI Model**
+   - **Random Forest Algorithm**: Used to predict the maximum available loan for borrowers based on their collateral and personal, behavioral, and cryptocurrency data.

 ---